-Their first outing for Combo was "Strange Love" (led by Fred), backed with "Cherrlyn" (fronted by Vince).
+Their first outing for Combo was "Strange Love" (led by Fred), backed with "Cherrlyn" (fronted by Vince), released in November 1955.
 The former song (another bouncing rocker) was written by Fred; the latter by Vince, in honor of Fred's girlfriend.
 "Cherrlyn" showed that the Native boys could do 'em up slow as well as up-tempo.

-Released in November 1955, "Strange Love" did well in the East (New York, Philadelphia, Boston, Baltimore, and Detroit) before making some noise in Los Angeles.
-While Jake told them it was doing well on the East Coast, he avoided any talk of "royalties."
+"Strange Love" did well in the East (New York, Philadelphia, Boston, Baltimore, and Detroit) before making some noise in Los Angeles.
+While Jake told them it was doing well on the East Coast, he avoided any talk of "royalties".
 It started showing up on local charts in March of 1956.
 Strangely, while it was the #7 song in Baltimore, it was also listed as being on Modern!

-Not one to miss out on an opportunity, Porter decided to release all of the remaining Native Boys sides that very same month.
+Not one to miss out on an opportunity, Porter decided to release all of the remaining Native Boys sides that very same month (March, 1956).
 "Tears", a pleasant ballad, was written by Fred, who also did lead chores.
-(Advice to young lovers: "always be wise/ or you'll have tears in your eyes.")
+(Advice to young lovers: "always be wise/ or you'll have tears in your eyes".)
 It was paired with "When I Met You" (written by Ed and led by George).
 This was the only Native Boys issue that had ballads on both sides; a departure that may have spelled doom for the record.

 "Laughing Love", a bouncy clone of "Strange Love", was written by and led by Fred; this was more in the style of the Native Boys.
 It was backed with the ballad "Valley Of Lovers", written by Ed and fronted by George.
 (It's one of those unrealistic, idealized, romantic love songs that I've never found particularly interesting.)